 Sure, stopping short a few miles one day is all well and good.
 But those miles need to get added on somewhere.
 So we woke up and set out to do 23 miles on our last full day on the Tuscarora Trail.
 Sounds easy, right?
 Well, you see some of these miles were the most difficult of the entire week.
 After a lovely morning skipping alongside ferns, the trail got pretty rough.
 The rain of the night before — and some brief showers throughout the morning — made the rocks of the trail pretty slick for footing.
-And for several miles stretches before and after the trail hit Waggoners Gap, overgrown stretches of the trail combined with rocky, slippery footing to pose quite the challenge.
+And for several miles leading to Waggoners Gap and a few miles after it too, overgrown stretches of the trail combined with rocky, slippery footing to pose quite the challenge.
 Claudio and Kyle ended up far ahead of me as my pace slowed down dramatically to avoid smashing my feet into rocks or taking an unexpected tumble.
 I never fell per se, but my feet slipped and collided with a number of rocks, leading me to occasionally scream “red card!” to note my bruising displeasure.
 On more than one occasion I had to fully stop amongst the bushes and trees and look around me for several minutes to make sure I was on the trail.
 For a time, I fell into a Zen-like mantra of “stay upright, stay on trail” to push me through it.
 It was also an opportunity to remind myself that I took my only week of leave all summer to slam my foot into rocks as branches lashed my face.
 So I smiled in spite of it and kept on keeping on.
 Claudio and Kyle waited for me at the gorgeous Charlie Irvin Shelter (seriously, I don’t know of a better shelter with such a panoramic view) after the worst of the stretch to make sure I was still alive.
 I was.
 So were they.
 The only casualty ended up being one of Kyle’s trekking poles, which gallantly took one for the team shattering into many pieces to save Kyle from a fall.

 Our mood picked up when we met up with our water and wine cached days earlier at Waggoners Gap, though we did have another 12 or so miles to go for the day.
 The trail eventually turned from a rocky mess back to a normal-ish trail.
 It even gave us another burst of fun ridge-to-town Pennsylvania enjoyment when it dropped into Sterrets Gap — including a significant descent down a powerline clearing — and forced us alongside a busy highway before eventually heading back up a ridge for the very final Tuscarora miles.
 After not seeing Claudio and Kyle since the wine cache, I was happy they decided to take a long break to dry their feet out and wait for me to catch up so we could finish the Tuscarora together.
 The final few miles were actually blessedly rock free along a pleasant grade.
 (We joked that someone starting southbound might smile with such a fine bit of trail and be in for a rude awaking on the rocky ridge waiting for them after Sterrets Gap.)
 What started for the three of us as a snowy, frozen slog in February ended as a sweaty, slippery mess in June.
 Which, in the mid-Atlantic, sounds just about right.